FriendsOfCake/crud-view/README.md

 (optionally with a test), and a description of the bug and how it was resolved.

 You can also create an issue with a description to raise awareness of the bug.

-# Features

-If you have a good idea for a Crud View feature, please join us on IRC and let's discuss it.
-Pull requests are always more than welcome.

-# Support / Questions

-You can join us on IRC in the #FriendsOfCake freenode channel for any support or questions.